Ukraine accuses Russia of massacre, city strewn with bodies | Law-Order

 - Liberia

 Bodies with bound hands, close-range gunshot wounds and signs of torture lay scattered in a city on the outskirts of Kyiv after Russian soldiers withdrew from the area.
 Ukrainian authorities accused the departing forces on Monday of committing war crimes and leaving behind a “scene from a horror movie.”
-As images of the bodies — of people whom residents said were killed indiscriminately — began to emerge from Bucha, a slew of European leaders condemned the atrocities and called for tougher sanctions against Moscow.
+As images of the bodies emerged from Bucha, European leaders condemned the atrocities and called for tougher sanctions against Moscow.
 In a sign of how the horrific reports shook many leaders, Germany's defense minister even suggested that the European Union consider banning Russian gas imports.

-So far, the bodies of 410 civilians have been found in Kyiv-area towns that were recently retaken from Russian forces, Ukraine's prosecutor-general, Iryna Venediktova, said.
+Ukrainian officials said the bodies of 410 civilians were found in Kyiv-area towns that were recently retaken from Russian forces.

 Hanna Herega, another resident, said Russian troops started shooting at a neighbor who had gone out to gather wood for heating.

 “They hit him a bit above the heel, crushing the bone, and he fell down,” Herega said.
 “Then they shot off his left leg completely, with the boot.
-Then they shot him all over (the chest).
-And another shot went slightly below the temple.
-It was a controlled shot to the head.”
+Then they shot him all over.”
 The AP also saw two bodies, that of a man and a woman, wrapped in plastic that residents said they had covered and placed in a shaft until a proper funeral could be arranged.

-The resident who refused to be identified said the man was killed as he left a home.

-Oleksiy Arestovych, an adviser to Ukrainian President Volodymyr Zelenskyy, described bodies lying the streets of the suburbs of Irpin and Hostomel as well as Bucha as a “scene from a horror movie.”
-He alleged that some of the women found dead had been raped before being killed and the Russians then burned the bodies.
+Oleksiy Arestovych, an adviser to Ukrainian President Volodymyr Zelenskyy, described bodies lying in suburban streets as a “scene from a horror movie.”
+He claimed some of the women had been raped before being killed and the Russians then burned the bodies.

+In a video address, Zelenskyy said Russian soldiers who killed and tortured civilians were responsible for “concentrated evil.''
+“It is time to do everything possible to make the war crimes of the Russian military the last manifestation of such evil on earth,” he said in remarks translated by his office.

+He directed some of his remarks at the mothers of Russian soldiers involved.
+“Even if you raised looters, how did they also become butchers?” he said.
+“You couldn't overlook that they are deprived of everything human.
+No soul.
+No heart.
+They killed deliberately and with pleasure.”
+Zelenskyy said his government would take steps to create a special justice mechanism to investigate every crime committed by the Russian forces in Ukraine.

-“This is genocide,” Zelenskyy told CBS' “Face the Nation” on Sunday.
-But Russia's Defense Ministry said in a statement that the photos and videos of dead bodies “have been stage managed by the Kyiv regime for the Western media.”
+Russia's Defense Ministry said in a statement that photos and videos of dead bodies “have been stage managed by the Kyiv regime for the Western media.”
 It noted that Bucha's mayor did not mention any abuses a day after Russian troops left.

-The ministry said “not a single civilian has faced any violent action by the Russian military'' in Bucha.
+The ministry said “not a single civilian'' in Bucha had faced any violent action by the Russian military.

+Russia asked for a meeting Monday of the U.N.
+Security Council to discuss events in the city.
+The U.S. and Britain have recently accused Russia of using Security Council meetings to spread disinformation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)